pratikmahata/BMS-using-BQ76930/README.md

 - Shunt resistor

 ## Program
-Here I have used ESP32, you can select module of your cjoice but look for the req no of pins.
+-Here I have used ESP32, you can select module of your cjoice but look for the req no of pins.
-I have written the code for 6 cells(i=6) and have used only one pin for temperature sensing.
+-I have written the code for 6 cells(i=6) and have used only one pin for temperature sensing.
-Define your SDA and SCL pins in the code.
+-Define your SDA and SCL pins in the code.
-Refer to the datasheet for cell address.
+-Refer to the datasheet for cell address.

 ## How to Run
 1. Connect the battery pack
 2. Note down the values
 3. If using a MCU, than write program as needed
 4. Monitor serial output

 ## Applications
-  Widely used in EV vehicles
+- Widely used in EV vehicles
 - Adding an microcontroller to it enables cell monitoring
 - Used in various kind of Robotics Projects